 Talking to others about your feelings can also help you feel worthy or deserving of resting and taking a break!

-2 Give Yourself Grace When You Feel Guilty Taking a Break
+Give Yourself This When You Feel Guilty Taking a Break

-We might feel guilty or undeserving of taking a break because we think we still have so much to do.
+We might feel guilty or undeserving of taking a break because we still have so much to do.

 When taking a break, it’s essential to give yourself grace.
 This means accepting that you’re not a superwoman (or superman).

-It also means forgiving yourself for not being able to do everything you think you ‘should’ be able to do and needing time to rest.
+It also means forgiving yourself for not doing everything you think you should be able to do and needing time to rest.

-When we’re hard on ourselves, it’s challenging to relax and enjoy our break.
+When we’re hard on ourselves, relaxing and enjoying our break is challenging.

 But if we can give ourselves grace and accept that rest is necessary, we’ll be more likely to relax and rejuvenate ourselves.

-If you’re struggling to stick to your break schedule, it might help to consider whether you need an accountability partner or group.
+If you struggle to stick to your break schedule, consider whether you need an accountability partner or group.

 An accountability partner enables you to stay on track and meet your goals.

-In contrast, an accountability group is a small group of people who all work together to support each other’s goals.
+In contrast, an accountability group is a small group working together to support each other’s goals.

 For example, we might say we’re lazy or don’t deserve a break.

-But it’s important to ignore these lies and remember that the way God created us, rest is necessary for our wellbeing.
+But it’s important to ignore these lies and remember that rest is necessary for our well-being because of how God created us.

 Taking a break is especially important when you’re feeling: